recepmrt/recepmrt/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on SignalRProject
-- 🌱 I’m currently learning PHP, .Net CORE, Java, Swift
+- 🌱 I’m currently learning PHP, .Net CORE
+- ✨ I'm new to Java & Swift
 - 📫 How to reach me: [recepmert034@gmail.com](mailto:recepmert034@gmail.com)